Derivative pricing as a transport problem: MPDATA solutions to Black-Scholes-type equations

 where

 with the values of $\psi$ corresponding to results from the first iteration.
 Even in the basic formulation of MPDATA, the corrective iteration makes the scheme second-order accurate in~time and space.
 Subsequent iterations reduce the magnitude of the error while maintaining second-order accuracy.
-Optionally, one can extend the analysis by taking into account higher-order terms in the Taylor expansion, thus constructing higher-order MPDATA schemes (see \cite[sec.~3.1.2]{Jaruga_et_al_2015} and the references therein).
+Extension of the analysis, by taking into account higher-order terms in the Taylor expansion, leads to construction of higher-order MPDATA schemes (see \cite{Waruszewski_et_al_2018} for a fully third-order variant).

 MPDATA is by design sign-preserving (i.e., a non-negative initial state leads to a non-negative solution), which is a non-trivial property among higher-order advection schemes.
 This is an essential prerequisite in such applications as option pricing in finance or pollutant advection in geoscience; the quantities in question need to remain non-negative for the solution to make sense: negative pollutant concentrations are unphysical, and the fact that option holders are not obliged to exercise implies that option values are non-negative.
 There are several extensions of MPDATA of particular applicability in quantitative finance, including the non-oscillatory option that ensures the elimination of spurious oscillations in the solution using a technique derived from the flux-corrected-transport methodology discussed in the context of solutions to derivative pricing problems in \cite{Zvan_et_al_1998}.
 While in the above outline of the derivation of MPDATA a one-dimensional problem was taken into consideration, let us point out for clarity that in~the~vast majority of its applications, MPDATA had been employed for solving multi-dimensional problems.
-The multi-dimensional formulations of advective velocities feature cross-dimensional terms, which distinguishes MPDATA from dimensionally-splitted schemes.
+The multi-dimensional formulations of advective velocities feature cross-dimensional terms, which distinguishes MPDATA from dimensionally-split schemes.

 A~significant subset of the MPDATA family of algorithms has recently been implemented in C++ and released as an open-source reusable library called libmpdata++ \cite{Jaruga_et_al_2015}.
-It is worth noting that this facilitates interoperability with other financial software, as C++ is one of the languages of choice there \cite[Part~VII]{Duffy_2006}.
 The~example simulations presented in the following section were implemented using libmpdata++.